 Why do a title search? | When does a title search happen? | What a title search shows | Title search cost | If problems are discovered | DIY title search | FAQs

 What is a property title search?

 A title search looks at public records to make sure there are no ownership issues or hidden debts that could interfere with the sale of a home.
 A home needs to have a clean title for a sale to go through.

 Buyers hire a title company or a lawyer to perform a title search before closing.
 They look for claims like unpaid taxes, unpaid contractor debts, and various property restrictions.

 Most title problems are related to simple oversights or clerical errors, but on rare occasions, a title search could bring up questions about who is the rightful, legal owner of the property.

 Your realtor will be a great resource when it comes to answering questions about title searches — or recommending a great local attorney or title service.
-If you don’t have an agent yet, we recommend finding one through our friends at Clever Real Estate.

 - A property title search makes sure the property you’re buying doesn’t have any outstanding claims or liens.